-National parks, national parks (Cape York Peninsula Aboriginal land (CYPAL)) and regional parks are scattered over eastern and central parts of the peninsula, from the iconic Rinyirru (Lakefield) National Park (CYPAL), 340km north of Cairns, to the northern-most parks, Jardine National Park and Heathlands Regional Park, 900km north of Cairns.
+National parks, national parks (Cape York Peninsula Aboriginal land (CYPAL)) and resources reserves are scattered over eastern and central parts of the peninsula, from the iconic Rinyirru (Lakefield) National Park (CYPAL), 340km north of Cairns, to the northern-most parks, Jardine River National Park and Heathlands Resources Reserve, 900km north of Cairns.

 National parks, conservation parks and resources reserves are clustered around Cooktown, north of Cairns.
 The fully sealed inland route from Cairns is via the Kennedy Highway, Peninsula Developmental Road and Mulligan Highway (330km).
 The coastal route, suitable only for four-wheel-drive vehicles, is via the Captain Cook Highway to the Daintree River ferry, Cape Tribulation and the unsealed Bloomfield Track (234km).

 - Park alerts for Cape York Peninsula parks are published on individual park pages 2 April 2019 to 19 September 2023